device42/device42-docs/docs/reports/device42-doql/index.md

 select "region name" from view_telcocircuit_custom_fields_flat_v1
 ```

-- For `region`, since it only has lowercase characters and no spaces, the query could be:
+- For `region`, since it only has lowercase characters and no spaces, the query is:
 ```sql
 select region from view_telcocircuit_custom_fields_flat_v1
 ```